CDF-II $W$ Boson Mass Anomaly in the Canonical Scotogenic Neutrino-Dark Matter Model: The Scotogenic Dark matter

-In Fig.~\ref{fig:relicfermionlarge}, we show the behaviour of relic density for fermionic dark matter $ N_1 $ using the mass variation assumption as given in Eq.~\ref{eq:fermionicscan}.
-We see that we are getting very few points with correct relic density as for most of the points the mass ratios $\frac{m_{\eta^0}}{M_{N_1}}$, $\frac{m_{\eta^+}}{M_{N_1}}$ are not close to $\mathcal{O}(1)$.
-This forces the Yukawa couplings $Y_N$ to be small and hence the dark matter annihilation is not enough to give correct relic abundance.
+In Fig.~\ref{fig:relicfermionlarge}, we show the behaviour of relic density for fermionic dark matter $ N_1 $ using the mass variation as given in Eq.~\ref{eq:fermionicscan}.
+We see that we are getting very few points with correct relic density as for most of the points the mass ratios $\frac{m_{\eta^0}}{M_{N_1}}$ are not close to $\mathcal{O}(1)$.
+As a result, co-annihilation is not efficient, and the low value of Yukawa required to meet the LFV constraints suppresses the annihilation channels as well.
 For this reason, in order to obtain correct relic abundance we have to consider the parameter space where co-annihilation diagrams shown in Fig.~\ref{fig:FermionCoAnnihilation} become important.
-This happens when we consider small mass differences between $ N_1 $ and $ \eta_{R} $, $ \eta_{I} $ and $ \eta_{\pm} $ and vary their masses in the range,
+This happens when we consider small mass differences between $ N_1 $ and $ \eta_{R} $, $ \eta_{I} $ and $ \eta_{\pm} $.
+Hence we vary the parameters in the range

-In Fig.\ref{fig:relicfermion} we plot the relic density with respect to the fermionic dark matter mass $M_{N_1}$ after imposing the condition~\eqref{eq:fermionicscan2}.
+In Fig.~\ref{fig:relicfermion} we plot the relic density with respect to the fermionic dark matter mass $M_{N_1}$ after imposing the condition given in Eq.~\eqref{eq:fermionicscan2}.

 From Fig.~\ref{fig:relicfermion} we can see that in this case, co-annihilation processes given in Fig.~\ref{fig:FermionCoAnnihilation} dominate over annihilation channels.
-The efficient co-annihilation of the fermionic dark matter in turn leads to larger cross-sections compared to pure annihilation processes, resulting in many points in Fig.~\ref{fig:relicfermion} which satisfy relic density constraints.
-Finally, before ending this section we note that in this case there is no significant limitation from XENON1T direct detection constraints because the fermionic dark matter candidate $N_1$ interacts exclusively with leptons through the Yukawa coupling $Y_N$ and does not interact with quarks or gluons at tree level.
+The efficient co-annihilation of the fermionic dark matter in turn leads to larger cross-sections, resulting in many points in Fig.~\ref{fig:relicfermion} which satisfy relic density constraints.
+Finally, before ending this section we note that in this case there is no significant limitation from XENON1T and LZ direct detection constraints because the fermionic dark matter candidate $N_1$ interacts exclusively with leptons through the Yukawa coupling $Y_N$ and does not interact with quarks or gluons at tree level.
+We find the fermionic dark matter candidate in the range $M_{N_1} < 500$ GeV, can simultaneously explain all the aforementioned constraints we discussed earlier.